deshaw/pyflyby/README.rst

     from_spaces=7
     remove_unused=false

-To exclude files from `tidy-imports`, add an exclusion pattern to `tool.pyflyby.tidy-imports.exclude`:
+To exclude files from ``tidy-imports``, add an exclusion pattern to ``tool.pyflyby.tidy-imports.exclude``:

 .. code::

     [tool.pyflyby.tidy-imports]
     exclude = [
         "foo.py",
-        "**/bar.py",
         "baz/*.py"
     ]

 Exclusions are assumed to be relative to the project root if a pyproject.toml exists, unless an absolute path is specified.
+Consult the documentation for ``pathlib.Path.match`` for information about valid exclusion patterns.

 Emacs support
 =============